ropensci/rrrpkg/README.md

 |- data/                # raw data, not changed once created
 |  +- my_data.csv       # data files in open formats such as TXT, CSV, TSV, etc.
 |
-|- analysis             # any programmatic code
+|- analysis/            # any programmatic code
 |  +- my_scripts.R      # R code used to analyse and visualise data
 ```